 Final Examinations: The student can expect the instructors to provide comprehensive course requirement information for each course at the beginning of the quarter.
 This will include the work that is expected of the student and the basis on which the student will be evaluated.
 Most courses have graded assignments throughout the quarter and a final examination or paper.
 The university's policy states that final examinations must be given only at the times published in the Class Schedule.
 The purpose of this policy is to ensure fairness for all students.
 Exceptions are, therefore, rare and must be approved in writing by the department chair.
 A student should contact the department chair or college dean if they believe this policy is not being followed.
 If the student is in a course which has a separate laboratory, activity or discussion section, the instructor is permitted to give a separate final examination (but only for that section) during the last regularly scheduled meeting of the section.

 Probation and Disqualification: There are two types of probation and disqualification: (1) academic, and (2) administrative.
-If a student is an "Unclassified Post-Baccalaureate" student, one that is not in a master's degree or credential program, all of the following policies apply except that the minimum GPA requirement is 2.50 instead of 3.00.
+If a student is an "Unclassified Post-Baccalaureate" student, that is not in a master's degree or credential program, all of the following policies apply except that the minimum GPA requirement is 2.50 instead of 3.00.

-A student may be academically disqualified by the Associate Vice President of Academic Programs and Graduate Studies if during any quarter while on probation they do not achieve the minimum 3.0 GPA in all courses applicable to the degree.
+A student may be academically disqualified by the Senior Director, Academic Programs and Graduate Studies if during any quarter while on probation they do not achieve the minimum 3.0 GPA in all courses applicable to the degree.
 The student may also be disqualified if, at any time, they do not meet the academic criteria of their department.
 In addition, an appropriate campus administrator may disqualify a student who at any time during enrollment has demonstrated behavior so contrary to the standards of the profession for which the student is preparing as to render him/her unfit for the profession.
 In such cases, disqualification will occur immediately upon notice to the student.

 Administrative Academic Probation